-4. Unilateral Pillow Squeeze
+4. Glute Exercise: Unilateral Pillow Squeeze

 I love corrective exercises that take little or no effort as they are perfect for times when you are watching TV or even listening to an audiobook.

 The idea here is to lie on your front with a block between your feet.
 Raise your feet in the air and squeeze your ankles together trying to compress the block together.
 Push harder on the side with the weak glute and focus on making that glute contract.

-5. Other Single Leg Exercises
+5. Other Single Leg Exercises You Can Try

 What is crucial, however, is that you are conscious whether your weak glute is working during these exercises and the work isn’t being done by another muscle.

 A good way to do this is to contract the weak glute every now and again during your day.

-Long-Term Plan for Fixing your Glute Imbalance
+Long-Term Plan for Fixing your Glute Imbalance & Other Tips

 So there it is a simple plan to fix your glute imbalance.
 You’ll want to follow the plan until you can at least feel the weak glute switch on again.

 For example, if you are in a regular squat, make sure that the work is equal between both glutes, rather than your weight being shifted to your stronger side.

-At the same time, it would be a good idea to do slightly more reps on the weak glute until a more appropriate balance is reached.
+At the same time, it would be a good idea to do slightly more single-leg reps on the weak glute until a more appropriate balance is reached.